5 Holistic Health Care Tips for Healthy Pets

-Rescue Remedy for Pets: Use this anytime a pet is in stress or distress from thunderstorms, travel, vet office visits, or any anxiety-provoking experience.
+Rescue Remedy for Pets: Use this anytime a pet is in distress from thunderstorms, travel, vet office visits, or any anxiety-provoking experience.

 Homeopathic Thuja: If a pet shows signs of vaccinosis, or illness after vaccination, homeopathic thuja at a 30X strength can relieve or stop symptoms.
 An animal may show signs of vaccinosis with swelling and sensitivity at the injection site, poor appetite, fatigue, sneezing, coughing, or runny nose, partial paralysis, vomiting, spasms, seizures, red foot pads, or foul breath.
 Learn more about vaccinosis and homeopathic thuja here.

 Homeopathic Apis Mellifica: for bee stings and insect bites.
 Suggested use: Give every 20 minutes after a sting for an hour or two.